NethServer/docs/administrator-manual/en/mail.rst

 ====================

 IMAP synchronization is based on an IMAP transfer tool called Imapsync.
-The purpose is to migrate an IMAP account emais from a remote server to the account of your email server.
+The purpose is to migrate email messages from a remote IMAP account to a local one.

 The migration is recursive and incremental and can be repeated as many times as needed.
 The emails will be copied locally